simonneutert/java-map-tile-metrics-cli/README.md

 Please read in details about the library in the [Map Tile Metrics library README](https://github.com/simonneutert/java-map-tile-metrics).

-Java 21 or higher is required to run the CLI.

 ## Using the CLI

 The CLI is a Java application that can be run from the command line.
-It requires Java 17 or higher.
+It requires Java 21 or higher.

 ### Build